Project

 Implement identd support

 Added by Sputnick over 17 years ago.
-Updated almost 2 years ago.
+Updated about 2 years ago.

 Status: